Bharat Bhushan Agarwal: Deputy Secretary of Sahitya Akademi

 Dr. Bharatbhushan Agrawal became the Deputy Secretary of the Sahitya Akademi in 1960 and contributed to the publication of the Akademi and its programs at the national level.
 In 1975, he became a visiting fellow of the Institute of Ushtar Studies, Shimla and till his death continued to do research on the topic 'Partition of the Country in Indian Literature'.

-His works, where they seem to be quite different from those of their contemporaries, remain as important and relevant today as they are due to their satiric intensity.
-Equally proficient in writing in different genres, Dr. Agrawal's works are particularly noteworthy - a lot of rest, absent people, paper flowers, incidentally and the poet's vision.
+His works, which seem to be quite different from those of their contemporaries, remain as important and relevant today as they are due to their satiric intensity.
+Dr Agrawal's works across different genres are noteworthy: A Lot of Rest, Absent People, Paper Flowers, Incidental, and the Poet's Vision.
 His works have been published in four volumes.